-Last Updated on
+Last Updated On:

-- Alcohol – If you’re a social mum who wants to enjoy the occasional drink to take a load off, you might think a glass or two of alcohol isn’t something you should worry about.
+If you’re a social mum who wants to enjoy the occasional drink to take a load off, you might think a glass or two of alcohol isn’t something you should worry about.
 To some extent, this is true.

 Alcohol in moderation rarely has any effects on breast milk.
 However, increasing the frequency and the amount of alcohol you take can significantly and negatively affect your breastfeeding baby.